canonical/kafka-operator/docs/how-to/h-cluster-migration.md

 > **NOTE** - If using `SSL` or `SASL_SSL` authentication, review the configuration options supported by Kafka Connect in the [Apache Kafka documentation](https://kafka.apache.org/documentation/#connectconfigs)

-## Generating `mm2.properties` file on the Charmed Kafka cluster
+## Generating `mm2.properties` file on the Charmed Apache Kafka cluster

 MirrorMaker takes a `.properties` file for its configuration to fine-tune behaviour.
-See below an example `mm2.properties` file that can be placed on each of the Charmed Kafka units using the above credentials:
+See below an example `mm2.properties` file that can be placed on each of the Charmed Apache Kafka units using the above credentials:

 ```bash
 # Aliases for each cluster, can be set to any unique alias